 Neutral Density & Polarizer Hybrid Filters

 In the old days it used to be that you’d have to stack a neutral density and polarizing filter on top of one another in order to achieve a polarized ND effect.
 In recent years filter companies have begun to build ND/PL combo filters that are no thicker than a traditional thread on filter.
 These filters can eliminate the need for bulky square filter systems that are time consuming and expensive.
-Polar Pro has a great variety of combo filters ranging from three to ten stops.
-Breakthrough also makes some high quality color neutral hybrid filters.
+Polar Pro has a great variety of reasonably priced filters ranging from three to ten stops.
+Breakthrough makes some best and most color neutral hybrid Pl/ND filters on the market.
+Their filters are backed by an incredible 25 year warranty too.

 A Comfortable and Highly Functional Camera Bag